Brandon205/adventure-awaits/README.md

   - Node.js

 ## User Stories
--As a user I want to...
+- As a user I want to...
-  -Have an account and signup, login, logout
+  - Have an account and signup, login, logout
-  -Create a new adventure
+  - Create a new adventure
-    -Edit the adventure, add details and photos about the adventure
+    - Edit the adventure, add details and photos about the adventure
-    -Check that the adventure has been completed
+    - Check that the adventure has been completed

 ## Development Sprints and Process
   ### Sprint 1